yursha/howtos/linux-git.md

 - `% git reset HEAD *` - unstage all
 - `% git reset HEAD *.swp` - unstage all `.swp` files
 - `% git commit -m 'my message'`
-- `% git status` - check status of each file in the working folder.
+- `% git status` - check status of each file in the working folder. `% git status -s` - short way.
 - `% git checkout -- <file>` - replace file with one from the latest snapshot (discard changes)

 ## Configuration